 4. Maternity Benefits for Other Types of Childbirth

 PhilHealth also covers health care services for caesarian delivery and other types of delivery in any accredited hospital such as breech extraction.

 Newborns within their first hours of life, whether normal or caesarian delivery, can receive the following PhilHealth benefits:

 - Essential newborn care (eye prophylaxis, weighing, first dosage of hepatitis B and BCG vaccines, etc.)

 6. Z Benefits for Premature and Small Newborns

 These are benefit packages for expectant moms (24 to 36 and 6/7 weeks pregnant) who are at risk of premature delivery, as well as premature newborns (fetal age of 24 weeks to less than 37 weeks) and small babies (500g to 2,499g fetal weight).

 To make sure that you’ll get the maternity benefits of SSS and PhilHealth, check or update your membership status with these agencies.
-Ask for a Member Data Record (MDR) from Philhealth and a Static Information Sheet from SSS.
+Ask for a Member Data Record (MDR) from PhilHealth and a Static Information Sheet from the SSS.
 You also need to check your SSS and PhilHealth contributions to confirm if your employer is remitting them.